LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/arrays/studio.rst.txt

 3. Arrays can store other arrays!

    a.
+The cargo hold in our shuttle contains several smaller storage spaces.
+Use
-Use ``split`` to define and initialize the inventory for four cabinets
+      ``split`` to convert the following strings into four cabinet arrays.
-      inside the cargo hold.
       Alphebitize the contents of each cabinet.

       i. "water bottles, meal packs, snacks, chocolate" ii. "space suits, jet packs, tool belts, thermal detonators" iii. "parrots, cats, moose, alien eggs"
       iv. "blankets, pillows, eyepatches, alarm clocks"

    b.
-Initialize the ``cargoHold`` array and add the cabinet arrays to it.
+Initialize a ``cargoHold`` array and add the cabinet arrays to it.
 Print
-      the ``cargoHold`` to verify its structure.
+      ``cargoHold`` to verify its structure.
    c.
 Query the user to select a cabinet in the ``cargoHold`` (0-3).
    d.
 Use bracket notation and a template literal to display the contents of
       the selected cabinet.
    e. *Bonus Mission*: Modify the code to query the user for BOTH a cabinet in
       ``cargoHold`` AND a particular item.
-Use the ``includes`` method to check if the cabinet contains the selected item.
-Use a template literal to print "Cabinet ____ DOES/DOES NOT contain ____."
+Use the ``includes`` method to check if the cabinet contains the selected item, then print "Cabinet ____ DOES/DOES NOT contain ____."

 **Repl.it link**